iam-rouslan/Git-Instructio/README.md

-# This is a link to download foto for git-commands
+# This is a link download foto for git-commands

 ## https://files.fm/u/xyngx4gtk7